← Intrepid Scientific·Insights

 - Vendor audits: Implement structured evaluations of third-party suppliers to ensure a secure, compliant supply chain.

-The era of "cannabis exceptionalism" has ended.
+The era of cannabis exceptionalism has ended.
 It has been replaced by a federally recognized industry that rewards technical rigor and pharmaceutical-grade compliance.
 The industry now rewards those who treat cannabis not as a commodity, but as a complex pharmaceutical product.

 Next steps for your operation

-[Get the 60-Day Federal Pathway Primer →] (parking-page link goes here after deploy)
+Get the 60-Day Federal Pathway Primer →

 About the Author